mtmanning93/Reach_reports/README.md

 - [Elephant SQL](#elephantsql-deployment)
 - [Cloudinary](#cloudinary-deployment)

 **8. IMPORTANT!
-List the following files in your .gitignore file to prevent any private information being public.**
+List the following files in your .gitignore file to prevent any private information from being public.**

     annotated-types==0.5.0
     asgiref==3.7.2